devdeliw/website/content/qiskit/02_Multi_Qubit.md

 ![](/37.png)

 It leaves the control qubit alone regardless.
-In matrix representation
+Its matrix representation

 ![](/38.png)

 Controlled-Operations can be performed on both single and multi-qubit states.
 The control or target could be a system of qubits.
-For example the CCNOT (controlled-controlled NOT) gate, also known as the Toffoli Gate -- a CNOT gate with *2* control qubits and *1* target qubit.
+For example the CCNOT (controlled-controlled NOT) gate, also known as the Toffoli Gate -- is a CNOT gate with *2* control qubits and *1* target qubit.
 That is, the target qubit gets inverted if and only if *both* control qubits are in the state $|1\rangle$.

 Now it is time to discuss how to generate multi-qubit states.
 We already learned how to generate single-qubit states using the `Statevector` class in the previous lesson.
 To generate a multi-qubit state we have to understand how to perform tensor products.